edbrsk/edbrsk.github.io/_posts/2022-3-04-htb-meetup-bcn-en.md

 - Choose the available lab and pin one of the machines
 - Go the “Dedicated labs” section in the hamburger menu on the left side

 ⚠️ Make sure you have followed all the steps in **3.
-Registering** and that we have received your Hack The Box username on discord.
-Otherwise we will **not** be able to give you access to the machines.
+Registering** and that we have received your Hack The Box username on discord/Meetup comments.
+Otherwise, we will **not** be able to give you access to the machines.

 ## 6. Next up